Surrogacy in India

 10.03.20 NEWS – There are proposals for change in India.
 The Surrogacy Regulation Bill 2020 is awaiting consent.
 If passed, the Bill will permit OCI Indians access altruistic surrogacy in India.
 You will need special authorisation beforehand which is a necessary formality.

 For many British couples, surrogacy in India was the first choice.
 However, no new cases have been permitted for foreign couples since November 4th, 2015.
 This is currently being challenged in the Supreme Court of India but until the conclusion of the proceedings, there will be no change.
-In the meantime, couples are looking at other popular destinations such as Georgia, Greece, Cyprus and Ukraine.
+In the meantime, couples are looking at other destinations such as Georgia, Greece, Cyprus and Ukraine.

+I continue to represent Indian citizens living in England who use surrogacy services in india.
 I have acted for many British couples for whom Parental Orders have been granted without any difficulty.
 It is important to do extensive research and secure references from other British couples who have successfully used the clinic that you are considering using.

-The better clinics will be transparent about their surrogate recruitment policy and the compensation paid to the surrogate.
+The better clinics/agencies will be transparent about their surrogate recruitment policy and the compensation paid to the surrogate.
 The onus is on you to ask relevant questions at all times to make sure that exploitation does not take place.
 I advise that you have private discussions with your surrogate and hire an interpreter where necessary.

 Having conducted surrogacy cases for many years, I am in a good position to advise you of the pitfalls to look out for.
 I also have experience with the citizenship and passport procedure to get you back to the UK with your child.